AllYourBot/hostedgpt/README.md

 ## Changelog

-(Notable features being developed for v0.7: Heroku deploy, Gemini, Groq, voice support, skills for the AI, pin conversations, image generation)
+(Notable features for v0.7, many of which are done already: Gemini, Groq, voice support, skills for the AI, pin conversations, image generation, search)

 v0.6 - Released on 4/26/2024